What’s New With Alter Bridge’s Mark Tremonti: The Interview

 I’m going to be writing a Tremonti album.
-After this tour is over I’m going to have the guy’s come to town and start writing and just kind of pick our moments to keep writing and probably get a record out next year
+After this tour is over, I’m going to have the guy’s come to town and start writing and just kind of pick our moments to keep writing and probably get a record out next year

 OK.
 Are you going to have Wolfie (Van Halen) back in the band?

-In terms of when you’re on the road, do you play your guitar hours on end in the day?
+Regarding when you’re on the road, do you play your guitar hours on end in the day?
 Are you writing on the road?

-Yes, I play guitar as much as I can so you know when I go out on tour I look at it as a window of time where I can really dive into the guitar a lot.
-When I’m at home it’s tough because I’ve got two kids and responsibilities at home so if I get in an hour and a half at home I’m lucky, when I’m on tour I can put in 6 hours a day you know which is definitely a good day Yes, kids will keep you busy.
+Yes, I play guitar as much as I can so you know when I go out on tour I look at it as a window of time where I can dive into the guitar a lot.
+When I’m at home it’s tough because I’ve got two kids and responsibilities at home, so if I get in an hour and a half at home I’m lucky, when I’m on tour I can put in 6 hours a day you know which is definitely a good day Yes, kids will keep you busy.

 When you’re playing do you improvise much at all or do you pretty much stay where the core of it all is?

 No, I mean I love to improvise.
 I wish I had done it at a younger age.
-I’m the kind of player that will always make other solo’s and try to mimic them note for note and I was never thrown into that situation where there’s a blues band or something that I had to improvise with.
+I’m the kind of player that will always make other solo’s and try to mimic them note for note, and I was never thrown into that situation where there’s a blues band or something that I had to improvise with.
 I try to improvise a little bit every day just to try to break out of that regime of a guitar player and just kind of flow freely you know.
-I want to be invited to go play with a great blues player you know to hang.
-Metal was always my thing I never knew the blues style of playing but as I get older, I love it!
+I want to be invited to play with a great blues player you know to hang.
+Metal was always my thing I never knew the blues style of playing, but as I get older, I love it!

-In terms of your playing, how would you describe your playing would you consider yourself blues?
+Regarding your playing, how would you describe your playing would you consider yourself blues?

 Do you have any pre-show warm ups that are original to you?

-I used to go through our set list and just knock out each solo a couple of times just so they were fresh in my mind but now I’m just doing whatever I’m trying to learn and I’ll just be jamming on that and learn on that until the show starts up and by then I’m pretty warmed up.
+I used to go through our set list and just knock out each solo a couple of times just so they were fresh in my mind but now I’m just doing whatever I’m trying to learn, and I’ll just be jamming on that and learn on that until the show starts up and by then I’m pretty warmed up.

 When you have a song list, do you ever skip over or tell your band mates we’re going to try something else and kind of switch things up?

 We switch it up every night.
-We try to, you know we have a lot of fans that follow us from show to show and so we want to make sure there are a couple song’s different every night we’re constantly rotating stuff
+We try to, you know we have a lot of fans that follow us from show to show and so we want to make sure there are a couple song’s different every night we’re always rotating stuff

 Are there songs that you won’t play live?

 Where do you see Alter Bridge going from here?
 You’ve got a strong album out.
-You have great sales You’ve got a successful tour going on.
+You have high sales You’ve got a successful tour going on.
 What would be the next step for this band, for Alter Bridge for you and Myles and the guys?

 We’re just really digging into this tour.
-It’s been about the most touring we’ve ever done on an album and we’re only half way there so we’re going to keep going through the end of the year and take a breather after that and then do a normal cycle and let ourselves live a little while before we write the next one but we’ll never stop.
-We’ll always be writing for the next record so there’s a lot of idea’s that are sitting there right now that won’t materialize until the next Alter Bridge record comes out
+It’s been about the most touring we’ve ever done on an album, and we’re only half way there, so we’re going to keep going through the end of the year and take a breather after that and then do a normal cycle and let ourselves live a little while before we write the next one but we’ll never stop.
+We’ll always be writing for the next record, so there’s a lot of idea’s that are sitting there right now that won’t materialize until the next Alter Bridge record comes out

 Very nice!
 And just as you’re a parent and you’re a musician, is it hard to balance family life with on the road?